tngaspar/isitdown-alert/README.md

 POSTGRESPASSWORD=<password to access postgres db>
 DATABASE=<database name>
 ```
-Find a list of availbable timezones [here](https://pypi.org/project/pytz/).
+Find a list of available time zones [here](https://pypi.org/project/pytz/).

 3. Edit `webpages.yaml` and add all the webpages to check as well as the corresponding time intervals.
-This file already contains 2 examples and instruction on how to configure it.
+This file already contains 2 examples and instructions on how to configure it.

 4. Build and run the container: